 The opportunity for a good meal has increased.
 At least two new eateries have recently opened their doors and have great reviews on the local discussion pages (where you get found out pretty quickly if you put a foot wrong).
 You can also walk the canal towpath or trek in the hills.

 U3A (University of the Third Age) is a relatively new institution where folks of a certain age can learn new skills and participate in group activities, learn Latin or have a bash at the ukulele perhaps.
 The local branch is only a couple of years old but, so popular has it proved, it has nearly outgrown it's 100+ meeting room.

 Local services are rather hit and miss.
 At the end of our avenue there is a street light in danger of becoming overwhelmed by rampant foliage.
-The light failed so one of our neighbours phoned the utility company and the light was repaired within a day.
+The light failed so one of our neighbours phoned the utility company and the light was repaired within a few hours.
 Spurred on by this success he then called the council to have the trees trimmed back so the light could operate at maximum efficiency and illuminate the adjacent swamp.

 'Certainly,' said the polite official, 'we'll put you in the waiting list.'

 'Wonderful!' replied our neighbour, delighted by the council's positive response, 'how soon do you think you'll be able to get here?'